 Initial allocation

-For the purposes of these rules, an initial allocation means, in relation to a gas gate, the allocation of gas quantities in accordance with rule 45 in the month immediately after the relevant consumption period.
+For the purposes of these rules, an initial allocation means, in relation to an allocated gas gate, the allocation of gas quantities in accordance with rule 45 in the month immediately after the relevant consumption period.

 By 1200 hours on the 5th business day of each month, the allocation agent must –

-Perform the initial allocation with respect to each gas gate;
+Perform the initial allocation with respect to each allocated gas gate;

 Provide the following reports to each retailer:

-a report setting out the quantities of gas allocated to that retailer at each gas gate for the previous month; and
+a report setting out the quantities of gas allocated to that retailer at each allocated gas gate for the previous month; and

 a report of the gas gate residual profile calculated during the initial allocation.; and

-Provide a report meeting the requirements of rule 48.2.2(a) to the transmission system owner which provided the actual daily energy quantities injected at that gas gate to the allocation agent under rule 41.
+Provide a report meeting the requirements of rule 48.2.2(a) to the transmission system owner which provided the daily metered energy quantities injected at that allocated gas gate to the allocation agent under rule 41.

 Interim allocation

-For the purposes of these rules, an interim allocation means, in relation to a gas gate, the allocation of gas quantities in accordance with rule 45 in the month that is 4 months after the relevant consumption period.
+For the purposes of these rules, an interim allocation means, in relation to an allocated gas gate, the allocation of gas quantities in accordance with rule 45 in the month that is 4 months after the relevant consumption period.

 By 0800 hours on the 11th business day of each month, the allocation agent must –

-Perform the interim allocation with respect to each gas gate;
+Perform the interim allocation with respect to each allocated gas gate;

 Provide the following reports to each retailer:

-a report setting out the quantities of gas allocated to that retailer at each gas gate for the month that is the subject of the interim allocation; and
+a report setting out the quantities of gas allocated to that retailer at each allocated gas gate for the month that is the subject of the interim allocation; and

 a report of the revised gas gate residual profile calculated during the interim allocation; and

-Provide a report meeting the requirements of rule 49.2.2(a) to the transmission system owner which provided the actual daily energy quantities injected at that gas gate to the allocation agent under rule 41.
+Provide a report meeting the requirements of rule 49.2.2(a) to the transmission system owner which provided the daily metered energy quantities injected at that allocated gas gate to the allocation agent under rule 41.

 Final allocation

-For the purposes of these rules, a final allocation means, in relation to a gas gate, the allocation of gas quantities in accordance with rule 45 in the month that is 13 months after the relevant consumption period.
+For the purposes of these rules, a final allocation means, in relation to an allocated gas gate, the allocation of gas quantities in accordance with rule 45 in the month that is 13 months after the relevant consumption period.

 By 0800 hours on the 16th business day of each month, the allocation agent must –

-Perform the final allocation with respect to each gas gate;
+Perform the final allocation with respect to each allocated gas gate;

 Provide the following reports to each retailer:

-a report setting out the quantities of gas allocated to that retailer at each gas gate for the month that is the subject of the final allocation; and
+a report setting out the quantities of gas allocated to that retailer at each allocated gas gate for the month that is the subject of the final allocation; and

 a report of the revised gas gate residual profile calculated during the final allocation; and

-Provide a report meeting the requirements of rule 50.2.2(a) to the transmission system owner which provided the actual daily energy quantities injected at that gas gate to the allocation agent under rule 41.
+Provide a report meeting the requirements of rule 50.2.2(a) to the transmission system owner which provided the daily metered energy quantities injected at that allocated gas gate to the allocation agent under rule 41.

 Special allocation